 The age of students and their previous academic level is taken into consideration when deciding the grade where they will be registered.
 Classes at public schools are taught in Greek.
 Should they wish to attend a private school (usually for reasons of attending courses in English) it is possible at their own cost.
 The provisions for children asylum seekers are the same as for every non-Greek speaking student.
-In order to deal with the language barrier, the Ministry of Education has developed transitional classes for non-Greek speakers in the first three years of secondary education (gymnasium) where 18 hours of Greek per week are provided.
-In the last three years of secondary education (lyceum), four extra hours of Greek per week will be provided.
+In order to deal with the language barrier, the Ministry of Education has developed transitional classes for non-Greek speakers in secondary education.
+23 gymnasiums and 3 lyceums offer classes of 16 hours of Greek per week as well as extra classes for maths, physics, and biology.
+A smaller number of hours of Greek is offered in 6 more Gymnasiums and 2 lyceums.
 Classes take place in appointed public schools in each district.
-With the exception of Greek classes which are tailored to the needs of non-Greek speakers, asylum-seeking students attend mainstream classes at all other times.
+Greek classes tailored to the needs of non-Greek speakers are mostly offered separately while asylum seeking students attend mainstream classes at all other times.

-Students are expected to succeed in the final exams in order to proceed to the next grade.
+Students are expected to succeed in the final exams to proceed to the next grade.
 Students at the age of 15 and above may also attend evening Greek classes offered by the Ministry of Education in the community through life-learning schemes (Adult Education Centres and State Institutes of Further Education) or other EU-funded arrangements.

 The provisions of the Refugee Law regarding the identification and addressing of special reception needs are not implemented yet, as such there is no preliminary monitoring or assessment of the vulnerability of children.
 Special needs of students are usually evaluated and taken into consideration by the Ministry of Education upon registration into schools, and sometimes through the intervention of NGOs.
 Depending on the nature and the seriousness of the disability, different arrangements are offered.
-The available schemes by the Ministry of Education for students with special needs are: placement in a regular class and provision of additional aid; placement in a special unit which operates within the regular school; placement in a special school (for more severe cases); placement in alternatives to school settings.
+The available schemes by the Ministry of Education for students with special needs are: placement in a regular class and provision of additional aid; placement in a special unit which operates within the regular school; placement in a special school (for more severe cases); and placement in alternatives to school settings.

 Adequately assessing the needs of children is time-consuming.
 In addition, there is often the need to receive important treatments (physiotherapy, occupational therapy, speech therapy) outside of the school context (in public hospital or privately).
 There are often delays and/or financial constraints in accessing these services.

-Children entering the shelters at a time when school arrangements, within the typical public education system, are not able to accommodate them or when children are about to become adults, are referred to attend evening classes which include Greek, English or French language, mathematics and computer studies, at the State Institutes of Further Education.
+Children entering the shelters at a time when school arrangements, within the typical public education system, are not able to accommodate them, or when children are about to become adults, are referred to attend evening classes which include Greek, English or French language, mathematics, and computer studies at the State Institutes of Further Education.
 Those Institutes operate under the Ministry of Education, mainly as lifelong learning institutions.

 Article 9H(1) and (3)(a) Refugee Law.